Lesson 5 of 5

 The Practical Playbook

-Sell at 30-45 DTE when theta is beginning to steepen and gamma is low.
-Close at 50% profit or at 14-21 DTE, whichever comes first.
-Roll to the next cycle if needed.
-This keeps you in the 'theta-friendly, gamma-safe' zone continuously.
+Sell at 30-45 DTE when theta is ramping and gamma is tame.
+Close at 50% profit or 14-21 DTE, whichever comes first.
+Roll to the next cycle if you want to stay in the trade.
+This keeps you in the 'theta-friendly, gamma-safe' zone at all times.
+I've been running this playbook for years and it works.

 Near-Expiration Scenario

-• Near expiration, delta becomes binary, theta peaks, gamma spikes, and vega shrinks.
+• Near expiration, delta goes binary, theta peaks, gamma spikes, and vega disappears.

-• The risk/reward of holding through the final week is unfavorable for premium sellers.
+• The risk/reward of holding through the final week is terrible for sellers.
+Don't chase the last few cents.

-• Roll to a new cycle rather than sweating out the last few days of a trade.
+• Roll to a new cycle instead of sweating through the final days.

 Quick Check